mothcar/common/Sails and OrientDB/Sails/image file upload and show image.md

 [LINK](https://github.com/sails101/file-uploads/blob/master/api/controllers/FileController.js#L15)

 # Show image
+Why do I need to this :
+If not set below, we can not see image.
+We can see just XML file view.
+So I need to config the AWS policy like below.

 It doesn't have to do with CORS, it's the S3 bucket configuration on Amazon Web Services.

 If you are comfortable with the entire bucket being public-read, here's the official AWS guide, and my rough steps: